iPhone 11 Pro release date, price, news and features

 The three cameras can all shoot 4K 60fps video as well, so it's not just stills that are getting an upgrade.

-Around the front there's a 12MP TrueDepth camera (up from 7MP on the iPhone XS) which powers 'enhanced Face ID'.
+Around the front there's a 12MP TrueDepth camera (up from 7MP on the iPhone XS) which powers an improved version of Face ID that's now 30% faster and works from more angles and from further away.

 Below you'll find all the rumors and speculation we'd heard about the iPhone 11 Pro ahead of its launch...